 The project has been evaluated under a joint venture arrangement between the Company and Arctic Canadian Diamond Company ("ACDC").
 ACDC acquired their interest in the joint venture during the year ended April 30, 2021, as part of ACDC's purchase of the Ekati Diamond Mine and other exploration assets from Dominion Diamond Mines on February 3, 2021.
 Dominion had been the joint venture operator and exploration programs have, and continue to be, managed by Aurora Geosciences of Yellowknife, NT.
-No field work was conducted during the year ended April 30, 2022.
+No field work was conducted during the period ended July 31, 2022.

 The Company has elected not to contribute its proportionate share of costs to all approved joint venture programs since inception of the joint venture in 2016.
-ACDC and the Company confirmed their interests in the joint venture as at February 3, 2021, were 77.31% and 22.69%, respectively.
+The Company estimates its current interest in the joint venture is approximately 21.6%.